 Stay stitching: The first part of the construction was to do stay stitching around the neckline and armhole openings.
-Stay stitching is to prevent the neckline and the armholes being stretched when the sleeves are put in and the neckline is finished off.
-This is done on all curved parts to prevent stretching and provides you with a better finish.
+Stay stitching is to prevent the neckline and the armholes being stretched, when the sleeves are put in and the neckline is finished off.
+This is done on all curved parts to prevent stretching.
+This then provides you with a better finish.

 Shoulder seams: The next step was to attach the front bodice to the back bodice at the shoulders.

-This is because the pieces are quite small in a toddler dress, compared to an adult sized dress, so the construction sequence needs to be changed to allow for the smaller pieces.
+Therefore, because the pieces are quite small in a toddler dress, compared to an adult sized dress, the construction sequence needs to be changed to allow for the smaller pieces.